lmaynor/CST/PITCHME.md

 ---

 # Laudato Si 105

-<span style="font-size: 1.3em;"><span style="color: black"> *There is a tendency to believe that every increase in power means “an increase of ‘progress’ itself”,
+<span style="color: #black; font-size: 2em;"*There is a tendency to believe that every increase in power means “an increase of ‘progress’ itself”,
 an advance in “security, usefulness, welfare and vigour; …an assimilation of new values into the stream of culture”, as if reality, goodness and truth automatically flow from technological and economic power as such.
 The fact is that “contemporary man has not been trained to use power well”, because